Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Empirical Application

 \subsection{Results}

-We report the results for Maximum Sharpe Ratio portfolio, with and without transaction costs.
+We report the results for Maximum Sharpe Ratio portfolio, with transaction costs in Tables 1-3, and $NA$ represents "not available" for turnover in our tables with transaction costs. $SD$ represents Standard Deviation of the portfolio, and $Sharpe $ represents Sharpe Ratio of the portfolio respectively in Tables.

+Tables without transaction costs are in Appendix and also have turnover results.
 We have also done analysis for Global Minimum Variance portfolio, and the results are very similar.
 Results for the low-dimensional cases are presented in Tables \ref{tab:240-10} - \ref{tab:240-200}, while high-dimensional case is shown in Table \ref{tab:240-357}.
 In additionally, we use the same data but with different out-of-sample from January 2005 to December 2023 ($n_I = 120$, $n-n_I = 228$).
 This subsample yields similar results and is available upon request.
 In MSR portfolio, our PCR-based method is the best model across all 2 small-to-medium (low-dimensional) portfolios scenarios for Sharpe Ratio with transaction cost.
 Our RRE achieves the highest Sharpe Ratio for the largest size of portfolio with $ p=357$.
 Let us give an example by examining three portfolios of varying sizes for MSR: a small low-dimensional portfolio, a moderate-sized portfolio, and a large-sized portfolio.
 In Table \ref{tab:240-10}, for a portfolio of 10 stocks ($p=10,n_I=240$), PCR-1F is the best Sharpe Ratio with 0.2260.
 In Table \ref{tab:240-200} of 200 stocks ($p=200,n_I =240$), the highest Sharpe Ratio is with our PCR-7F at 0.2682 and the second best is our PCR-3F at 0.2263.
 Lastly, in Table \ref{tab:240-357}, for the largest portfolio with all 357 available stocks, the highest Sharpe ratio is RRE at 0.2203.

 We use \cite{ledoit2008robust} test with circular bootstrap to test the significance of the Sharpe Ratio with transaction cost-winner.
 Specifically,

 Where $SR_{winner}$ is the method that has the highest Sharpe Ratio in each table, testing against all other methods and significance is set at threshold of $p=0.05$.
 A $"*"$ indicates statistical significance from the winner.